 For a detailed early discussion of the Babylonian world map see "From Cosmos Picture to the World Map." by Eckhard Unger (Imago Mundi, Volume 2, 1937, Pages 1-7).
 A detailed recent discussion of the Babylonian world map is by Irving Finkel in The Ark Before Noah (2014).
 Irving Finkel dates the cosmological system set out on the Babylonian world map to the Old Babylonian period in the 2nd-millennium BCE.

 "The most important element is the drawing, which takes up the lower two-thirds of the obverse.
-(Horowitz states the drawing occupies the upper half of the obverse.)
+(Wayne Horowitz states the drawing occupies the lower half of the obverse.)
 It is a brilliantly accomplished piece of work.
 The known world is depicted from far above as a disc surrounded by a ring of water called marratu in Akkadian.
 Two concentric circles were drawn in with some cuneiform precursor of a pair of compasses whose point was actually inserted south of Babylon, perhaps the city of Nippur, the 'Bond of Heaven and Earth'.
 Within the circle the heartland of Mesopotamia is depicted in schematic form.
 The broad Euphrates River runs from top to bottom, originating in the northern mountainous areas and losing itself in canals and marshes in the south.
 The great river is straddled by Babylon ....
 [A] ... great ring of water ... surrounds everything, while even further beyond is a ring of vast mountains that marks the rim of the world.
 These mountains are projected as flat, projecting triangles; each is called a nagû.
 Originally they numbered eight."
 (Irving Finkel, The Ark Before Noah (2014; Pages 262-263).)

 (2) The levels of the Babylonian universe